 Spinning reels sit below the rod, and like their spincasting relatives, they have a spool that orients the line perpendicularly to its direction of travel.
 That can cause some memory issues, and these types of fishing reels are generally not the best choice for line with elephantine memory or for jigging, where coiled lines will set your lure dancing wildly.

 To cast a spinning reel, you first catch the line with your fore-finger, and then open the bail.
 At that point, the line will flow freely.
 Simply closing the bail after you cast allows the reel handle to do its thing.

 Most often, you’ll find the drag adjustment on the tip of the spool, and typically, drag setting will be on the lighter end.

 When well-maintained, spinning reels last for many seasons of trouble-free use, helping to explain why they’re a top choice for anglers all over the country.

 Choose a spinning reel for:

-Baitcasting reels are the strongest, most durable option you can buy.
+Baitcasting reels (or casting reels) are the strongest, most durable option you can buy.
 Popular among bass fishermen, salt-water enthusiasts, and in any application where large species like tuna, shark, pike, or lake trout are the order of the day, they’re not as easy to use or as trouble-free as spinning alternatives.